average-gary/bitcoin/doc/stratum-v2.md

 This is also needed for functional test suite coverage.
 It's also the only test network doesn't need a standalone CPU miner or ASIC.

-Perhaps a mock Job Declator client can be added.
+Perhaps a mock Job Declarator client can be added.
 We also need a way mine a given block template, akin to `generate`.

 To make testing easier it should be possible to use a connection without Noise Protocol.